alemedeiros/musicdb/README.md

 ##How to build

-If you don't want to install the dependencies on the whole system, initialize a cabal sandbox
+If you don't want to install the dependencies on the whole system, initialize a cabal sandbox then install the dependencies

     cabal sandbox init

-Then install the dependencies

     cabal install --only-dependencies

-Then build the project with
+Then configure and build the project with

+    cabal configure
     cabal build

 ##Running